-Are you feeling exhausted and fatigue in recovery, you’re far from alone.
+Are you feeling exhausted and fatigue in recovery?
+You’re far from alone.

 When you are in a narcissistic relationship, if that was a family member, friend, boss or partner due to all the manipulation, gaslighting, blame-shifting, silent treatment, triangulation, projection, mental and possibly physical abuse, life is extremely draining both mentally and physically.
-You slowly stop taking care of your own needs, your own wants, your own dreams and your own mind, to take care of all the narcissist’s needs and wants Often leaving you walking on eggshells and with lots of unexplained illnesses, anxiety and depression.
+You slowly stop taking care of your own needs, your own wants, your own dreams, and your own mind, to take care of all the narcissist’s needs and wants often leaving you walking on eggshells and with lots of unexplained illnesses, anxiety and depression.

-If you get the help you need, use the methods that work for you, you can and you will overcome this.
+If you get the help you need, use the methods that work for you, you can, and you will overcome this.

-Feeling lethargic, exhaustion, inability to get on with day to day chores, inability to lose weight, feeling foggy, crazy and confused, these are all normal feelings when you start your journey of recovery into the rediscovery of a new improved confident happier self.
+Feeling lethargic, exhaustion, inability to get on with day to day chores, inability to lose weight, feeling foggy, crazy and confused, these are all normal feelings when you start your journey of recovery into the rediscovery of a new, improved confident happier self.

-You will have most likely started with adrenal fatigue whilst around the narcissist and the symptoms can be masked with others, Making it even harder to see what’s truly happening to you.
+You will have most likely started with adrenal fatigue while around the narcissist, and the symptoms can be masked with others, Making it even harder to see what’s truly happening to you.
 Possibly getting told by professionals you are stressed and need to take time out, the narcissist telling you that you are crazy, losing your mind.
-Adrenal fatigue is a condition with lots of different causes, some people can rest and get better yet if you have been in an abusive relationship, you will not get better with just rest alone, so if you’re still in the relationship you need to get out safely, as adrenal fatigue most often is caused by your state of mind.
+Adrenal fatigue is a condition with lots of different causes, some people can rest and get better yet if you have been in an abusive relationship, you will not get better with just rest alone, so if you’re still in the relationship, you need to get out safely, as adrenal fatigue most often is caused by your state of mind.

 You can have other issues with adrenal fatigue, from cholesterol problems, insomnia, blood pressure issues, you can sleep too much, depression, anxiety, for women, your periods may change and go all over, men it might affect your sex drive, or abilities to have sex.
 Headaches, migraines.
-Lots of health condition side effects.
+Lots of health conditions and side effects.

-There can also be added financial stress, from all the financial abuse, stress from smear campaigns if you’ve broken free and physical stress, as a narcissistic relationship puts you under great strain in all areas of your life, slowly your body may stop fighting, try to get you to rest so it doesn’t shut down, it’s your minds way of protecting you, from outside influences, you just don’t know it at the time.
+There can also be added financial stress, from all the financial abuse, stress from smear campaigns if you’ve broken free and physical stress, as a narcissistic relationship puts you under considerable strain in all areas of your life, slowly your body may stop fighting, try to get you to rest, so it doesn’t shut down, it’s your minds way of protecting you, from outside influences, you just don’t know it at the time.